 Common sense stuff, we know—thank you for enduring our reminder!

-Olympic Distributing, Station 51 Taphouse, and Hurricane Ridge Winter Sports Club will host the beer garden and food concession at the Hub, which is open to the public and for race participants.
-Each participant will be treated to one free beer compliments of The Big Hurt and Olympic Distributing.
+Hurricane Ridge Winter Sports Club will host the beer garden at the Hub, which is open to the public and for race participants.
+Each participant will be treated to one free beer compliments of the Big Hurt and Barhop Brewing.
 A food table with free snacks will be available for race participants.

 Only customers of the Red Lion hotel are allowed to park at the Red Lion.